Bicom Systems

 Bicom Systems is a producer and vendor of Asterisk (PBX)-based unified communications devices for VoIP businesses.
 Bicom Systems uses open standards telephony.
 Products include all of the software and hardware components involved in building a VoIP business or ITSP.

 History

 Bicom Systems began researching and creating telecoms management software in 2003.
 An Asterisk pioneer, Bicom Systems launched the first ever open standards turnkey telephony system in 2004.

 Bicom Systems has seven products including a desktop and mobile softphone, an IP PBX telephony platform, and an IP Key Systems product.
-Supported hardware manufacturers include Polycom, Yealink, and others.
+Supported hardware manufacturers include Polycom, Yealink Network Technology, and others.